jpsaha/MOTPold/index.md

 ## References

 * Challenge and Thrill of Pre-College Mathematics by V. Krishnamurthy, C.R.
 Pranesachar, K.N.
 Ranganathan, B.J.
 Venkatachala
-* ~~Art and Craft of Problem-Solving by Paul Zeitz is a good *first book* for all the fields.~~ Not available in India
 * Euclidean Geometry in Mathematical Olympiads (EGMO) by Evan Chen.
 * OTIS Excerpts by Evan Chen for non-geometry.
 * Olympiad Combinatorics, by Pranav A. Sriram, is an intermediate-advanced textbook.